sedouard/flocker/docs/using/tutorial/moving-volume-tutorial.rst

    :depth: 2

 You will use Flocker to migrate a Docker container with its data volume from one node to another.
-The container you move will be part of a two-container application, the other container will not move and the two will remain connected even when they are on different hosts.
+The container you move will be part of a two-container application, the other container will not move and the two will remain connected even when they are on different nodes.

-To begin the tutorial you will first install the Flocker client on your local machine, then install Flocker onto two hosts.
+To begin the tutorial you will first install the Flocker client on your local machine, then install Flocker onto two nodes.
-You will then be ready to use Flocker to migrate a Docker container with a volume attached from one host to the other.
+You will then be ready to use Flocker to migrate a Docker container with a volume attached from one node to the other.

 You will be controlling your Flocker cluster via the CLI that you will have installed locally.
 The following diagram illustrates the initial server-side Flocker setup that you will control via the CLI: